nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    display box, which is located directly above the command box.
 This area is always present in all tabs.
     * Type a command in the command box and press <kbd>Enter</kbd> to execute it.<br>

-  Here are some example commands you can try:
+  Using the **sample data** provided, here are some example commands you can try:
   * **`list`** : Lists all students and sessions.
   * **`add_student`** `n/John Doe p/98765432 e/johnd@example.com a/John street, Block 123, #01-01 l/Sec2 g/95421323 r/Mother` : Adds a student named `John Doe`
     to TutorBuddy.